xiangp126/CrossLv/README.md

     </tr>
 </table>

-- Catch a glimpse of the *recursive* procedure
+- Catch a glimpse of the `recursive` procedure
 ![](./res/persistlv.gif)

+> It's great if this project may help you though it aimed to my personal use at the beginning<br>
+> Latest released version: v4.0

-## Directory structure
+### Directory structure
 ```
 +-- Giggle
 |   +-- track-files